guglielmino/grpc-python-poc/doc/article.md

 ### Containers

 If you followed all the article instructions at this point you are able to run everything locally, but since one of my requirements was to test the project inside a containers environment, the project contains Dockerfile(s) and docker-compose definition.
-Again, installation of Docker is out of scope (I feel like the skydivers lifesaver inventor joke (*) )
+Again, installation of Docker is out of scope (I feel like joke of the inventor of the skydivers hook (*) )

 ### Running locally with docker compose